UPDATES

 TESTING

-- See new GVH decision tree below
+- See GVH decision tree below

 - Test only when patient has diarrhea (unformed stool), unless ileus due to C. difficile is suspected